Catalyst-Consulting-Group/configuration-parsers/README.md

 # CatConsult.ConfigurationParsers

-A collection of parsers that transform configuration data into .NET Configuration-compatible format.
+A collection of parsers for converting common configuration files to `Microsoft.Extensions.Configuration` format.

 ## JsonConfigurationParser